ioccc-src/winner/2018/ferguson/README.md

 Skip to [An aside on bugs](#bugs).

-The entry works for both C99 and C11 (it *requires at least C99 even if you translate digraphs*).
+This entry requires at least C99 even if you translate digraphs.
 The program doesn't require third-party libraries and should work on any Unix based system.
 It works on both 64-bit and 32-bit (but inevitably some data type sizes will be smaller and this I believe includes **`SIZE_MAX`**).
 I don't think Windows gcc ports would have many issues (if any) either but I have no way to test this.
-I have tested the following systems and
+Originally I tested it on the below systems.
-configurations:

 #### Fedora 26: